A look back at Domenico Dolce and Stefano Gabbana (mostly Stefano Gabbana) being racist, homophobic and sexist…

 Later that same year, the brand stirred controversy when they debuted a spring 2013 collection that included Blackamoor imagery — racially insensitive, cartoonish images that are based on caricatures of black bodies.
 Audiences watched with raised eyebrows as white models walked the Milan runway wearing burlap-sack frocks with images of dark-skinned, slave-like African women splashed on them.
 The finishing touch?
 The models all wore ‘Mammy’ earrings.

-The backlash after the show prompted the fashion house to issue an explanation on its style blog Swide.com on September 23.
+The backlash after the show prompted the fashion house to issue an explanation on its style blog Swide.com (in the interests of transparency, I will mention that I wrote for Swide for a couple of years) on September 23.
 The post claimed that the designs weren’t images of colonialism and slavery, but they were based on “Moorish” figures, “a term used to define many peoples throughout history…In Sicily’s case it defines the conquerors of Sicily.”
 The post went on to explain that “these beautiful artifacts” are typically made out of a glazed ceramic, called Maiolica, which has deep historical meaning in Italy, and that they are in fact very common in homes, hotels, and restaurants in Sicily–a city that continues to inspire the designers.
 Fashion watchers were left to decide if the taboo, racially insensitive imagery included in the collection celebrated Sicily’s history or was just plain offensive.

 2015: CONTROVERSIAL REMARKS ON GAY ADOPTION AND SURROGACY